rafin/Spotify-Visualizations/README.md

 - **speechiness**: detects the presence of spoken words in a track.
 The more exclusively speech-like the recording (e.g. talk show, audio book, poetry), the closer to 100 the attribute value.
 Values above 66 describe tracks that are probably made entirely of spoken words.
 Values between 33 and 66 describe tracks that may contain both music and speech, either in sections or layered, including such cases as rap music.
 Values below 33 most likely represent music and other non-speech-like tracks.
 - **tempo**: The overall estimated tempo of a track in beats per minute (BPM).
 In musical terminology, tempo is the speed or pace of a given piece and derives directly from the average beat duration.
 - **valence**: A measure from 0 to 100 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).
-- **popularity**:  (of the song's album) The value will be between 0 and 100, with 100 being the most popular.
-The popularity is calculated from the popularity of the album's individual tracks.
+- **popularity**: The value will be between 0 and 100, with 100 being the most popular.
+The popularity is calculated from the popularity of the song on spotify.
 - **duration**: length of the track in seconds.
 - **release date**: year of which the song's album is released.